SagarMaheshwary/Notes/database-design-q&a.md

 **Partitioning** is typically used to improve performance and manageability.
 It involves dividing a database table into smaller parts based on a specific criteria, such as date range, region, or customer type.
 Partitions can be stored on the same server or on different servers.<br>
 **Sharding** is typically used to improve scalability and performance.
 It involves dividing a database table into smaller parts and distributing them across multiple servers.
 This allows the database to handle a larger volume of data and more concurrent requests.

+- #### What is DBMS Replication and types?
+Replication is the process of copying data from one database to another database.
+There are two replications <br>
+**Synchronous replication**: Synchronous replication copies data from the primary database to the secondary database in real time.
+This means that the data on the secondary database is always up-to-date with the data on the primary database.
+**Asynchronous replication**: Asynchronous replication copies data from the primary database to the secondary database at regular intervals.
+This means that the data on the secondary database may not be as up-to-date as the data on the primary database.

+- #### What is DBMS Replication strategies?
+There are a number of different replication strategies that can be used.
+Some common replication strategies include:<br>
+**Master-slave replication**: Master-slave replication is the simplest type of replication.
+In master-slave replication, there is a single master database and one or more slave databases.
+All writes are performed on the master database, and the slave databases are kept up-to-date with the master database through replication.<br>
+**Multi-master replication**: Multi-master replication allows writes to be performed on any of the master databases.
+This can improve performance and reliability, but it can also be more complex to manage.<br>
+**Peer-to-peer replication**: Peer-to-peer replication allows writes to be performed on any of the databases in the system.
+This can improve performance and reliability even further, but it can also be even more complex to manage.